 Day 1.
 Samburu Game Reserve.

-Morning pick up at the airport / city hotel followed by orientation for your Kenya Tanzania Safari and depart for a journey to the rugged semi-desert region of northern Kenya the homeland of the nomadic Samburu people, whose culture attaches great value to tending their livestock of cattle, sheep, goats and camels as their main economic activity.
+Morning pick up at the airport / city hotel followed by orientation for your two weeks safari in Kenya Tanzania, depart for a journey to the rugged semi-desert region of northern Kenya the homeland of the nomadic Samburu people, whose culture attaches great value to tending their livestock of cattle, sheep, goats and camels as their main economic activity.
 The Samburu people’s appearance is dramatic with bright reds, braided hair and skin daubed in red ochre.
 Samburu is rich in species not seen in southern Kenya’s more famous parks, such as Grevy’s zebra, reticulated giraffe, beisa oryx and gerenuk.
 You’ll also have a good chance at spotting lions, cheetahs and the elusive leopard.
 The semiarid landscape is dramatic, with the rugged outcrop known as Mt.
 Ololokwe a prominent feature.
 Arrive in time for lunch.
 Afternoon game viewing drive inside the park.
 Dinner and overnight at Samburu Sopa Lodge / Similar.

 Day 2.
 Samburu.

-Full day in Samburu, breakfast and leave with picnci lunch boxes as you proceed for a full day game drive inside the park.
+Full day in Samburu, breakfast and leave with picnc lunch boxes as you proceed for a full day game drive inside the park.
 Search for the stars of Samburu, the liver red reticulated giraffe, Grevy’s Zebra, Beisa Oryx, Blue flanked Somali Ostrich, Vulturine Guinea Fowl, Longneck Gerenuk.
 See braving lions on the grass, Cheetah, Leopards among plenty of other plains game. (optional visits to Samburu villages).
 Dinner and overnight at Samburu Sopa Lodge / Similar.

 Samburu Village Tour, $25.